lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 - Emphasize tangible health impact
 - Be clear and understandable
 - Get feedback from healthcare practitioners
-- "Non-significant" and "significant" are important {{1}}
+- Both "non-significant" and "significant" results important {{1}}
-- Show magnitude and uncertainy over "statistical significance" {{1}}
+- Show magnitude and uncertainty over "statistical significance" {{1}}

 `@script`
-In observational cohort studies, you need to use a healthy dose of caution when interpreting and presenting results, as is also stated in the STROBE best practices.
-If you recall, STROBE was developed to make studies such as cohorts more rigorous, standardized, and transparent.
+In observational cohort studies, you need to use a healthy dose of caution when interpreting and presenting results, as indicated in the STROBE best practices.
+STROBE, if you recall, was designed to make cohort studies more rigorous and standardized.

 Emphasize more tangible health impacts when presenting results and try to be as clear and understandable as possible.
 Your audience or readers will likely be public health professionals or clinicians who aren't trained in interpreting complex models, so be simple and concise.